 - to verify that standards are appropriate to the award, in part by comparison with the standards of comparable institutions, and to ensure that the assessment procedures and the regulations governing them are fair and otherwise appropriate; - to ensure that the process of the examination and the determination of the awards has been fairly conducted, and that the individual student performance has been judged in accordance with the regulations and conventions of the Examining Board.
 [This will entail signing the Class List as an endorsement that the process of examination and classification has been fairly conducted.]

-Each External Examiner is expected to report annually to the Vice-Chancellor, covering the following points:
+Each External Examiner is expected to report annually to the Vice-Chancellor.
+National guidance requires external examiners to report on three main areas: